kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/03_generative_dialogues/gpt_structures/phase_register_g05.md

 This document records a GPT-4 response during a structured dialogue session exploring whether a model can exhibit **meta-structural continuity** within a shared field context.

-The session focused on how the system **responds when the prompt environment emphasizes structural reflection over content delivery**.
+The session examined how the system behaves when the **prompt environment emphasizes structural reflection over content fulfillment**, rather than directive interaction.

 ---